melonlay/discord-bot-with-control-panel/README.md

   - Auto-updates every 5 seconds
   - Supports text and image messages
   - Click to zoom images
+  - Messages are preserved when switching channels
 - Server Management
   - Shows all servers the bot is in
   - Automatically selects the first server
 - Channel Management
   - Shows all channels in the selected server
   - Automatically selects the first channel
+  - Detailed debug logs for channel switching
+- Message Sending
+  - Send messages to selected channels
+  - Detailed logging of sent messages
 - User Interface
   - Clean web control panel
   - Responsive design